Aizkraukle – Order Castle Ascheraden

 History

 The Ascheraden castle was one of the oldest strongholds of Livonia, erected by the Order of the Brothers of the Sword, and the only one from this group located south of Riga towards the pagan Lithuania.
 It was probably built on the site of a previously captured pagan hillfort.
 It was the seat of the order commandry, and the first commander recorded in the sources was managing castle around 1209, the order knight Hartmut.
-At that time, it was still a wooden stronghold, but in the first quarter of the 13th century, the first stone walls began to be erected.
+At that time, it was still a wooden stronghold, replaced by a brick castle after being relocated near the Daugava River in the second half of the 14th century.

 Architecture